successible/cleanslate/README.md

 > Important: Clean Slate is licensed under the BSL 1.1 license.
 The license is quite permissive.
 You can view the code, contribute to Clean Slate, or host it yourself.
 You just cannot launch a commercial version of Clean Slate (i.e. one that makes money).
 This license is used by projects such as `Sentry.io` and `MariaDB`.
 You can read more about the license [here](https://open.sentry.io/licensing).

 Hosting Clean Slate is easy.
-You just need a Linux server with Git and Docker Compose.
+You just need a Linux server with Git and Docker Compose installed.

-1. Create a new folder on your server and `cd` inside it.
+1. Run `git clone https://github.com/successible/cleanslate` on your server. `cd` inside the newly created folder called `cleanslate`.

-2. Create this `.env` file with these variables.
+2. Create an `.env` file in the `cleanslate` folder with these variables.
 Replace `<>` with your values.

 ```bash
 POSTGRES_PASSWORD=<your-desired-password>